Updated: May 30, 2023

 Indeed, if you want something to improve in your life, then you need to do something different, break your routine and bad habits, bravely step out of your comfort zone, and initiate change.

-In the mid-1970s, psychologists Don Kelley and Daryl Conner developed the Emotional Cycle of Change model, which describes the five stages that a person goes through when one is changing a habit or behavior.
+In the mid-1970s, psychologists Don Kelley and Daryl Conner developed the Emotional Cycle of Change model, which describes the five stages a person goes through when changing a habit or behavior.